Permutation Tests for Infection Graphs: Discussion

 \section{Discussion}

 The results presented in our paper suggest several avenues for further research.
 Although we only considered two infection models and closely examined the stochastic spreading model, the permutation testing framework could be extended to other infection models, as well.
 As an extension of Ising models, one could consider other classes of Markov random fields.
 Toward network modeling, such tests would also be helpful for testing network structure, such as Erd\H{o}s-Renyi networks versus networks with block structure.
 We have left open the question of whether a version of Theorem~\ref{ThmPermStat} holds in more generality.
 It would also be useful to devise a more interpretable or verifiable sufficient condition for the validity of the permutation test.
-It might also be helpful to extend our results to settings where $\Pi_0$ and $\Pi_1$ are relatively small, in which case $\Pi_1 \Pi_0 \neq S_n$.
-In fact, the proportion of graphs on \(n\) vertices with trivial automorphism groups tends to \(1\) as \(n \rightarrow \infty\) \cite{godsil2013}, so this would be the case for very large networks.
-Another interesting direction concerns inhomogeneous edge transmission rates, where the stochastic spreading model includes a different rate parameter \(\eta_{u, v}\) for each edge \((u, v)\), corresponding to the strength of the connection.
-Finally, as suggested by a reviewer, it would be quite interesting to derive confidence sets for the underlying network based on our permutation test.
-It is currently unclear how to construct confidence sets in a computationally efficient manner, but such methods would certainly be of great use to scientific practitioners.
+Additionally, while our general graph methods can in principle be applied to any graph, it would be computationally prohibitive to do so for larger graphs.
+Thus, an open question is how to devise more efficient algorithms for testing general graph structures.